This article on battle ready lightsabers was written by Daniel Dacombe and edited by Paul Southren - both old school die hard Star Wars Fans..

 RELATED ARTICLE: Interview with Philip Isherwood, Saberforge's founder and CEO

 Many other companies exist in the third-party saber including Vader’s Vault, Electrum, and Kyberlight (famous for their modular, customizable saber designs).
 These companies typically move less sabers each year than their larger counterparts, but like custom swordsmiths this means they can invest more time in each saber they make - Vader’s Vault especially has a reputation for extremely high quality sabers made in small batches.

 RELATED ARTICLE: Interview with Shon from Kyberlight

 Finally, the Sword Buyer’s Guide is taking its first steps into the world of Battle Ready Lightsabers.
-Partnering with Ryujin Swords, we have brought original saber designs forward with a unique twist – on-board sound and lights, color-changing LEDs, in-hilt charging, and an incredible nigh-unbreakable blade!
-Made of a patent-pending polymer, these blades have survived hard steel, machete blades, even being run over by a car.
+Partnering with Ryujin Swords, we have brought original saber designs to the market - starting with a similar version to the elite battle ready light sabers we have examined above - but made a super strong patent-pending polymer.

 While not actually swords, Battle-Ready Lightsabers can be just as fun.

 For Star Wars fans, holding the cool metal handle of one of these can make you feel like a Jedi, your trusty saber ready to face down a hoard of stormtroopers – or like an evil Sith, bent on domination and ruling the galaxy.

 Whatever your motivation, these Battle-Ready Lightsabers can be incredibly enjoyable additions to your collection – and useful for training purposes (just don’t accidentally cut off someone’s hand, or they might turn to the Dark Side!).